cedricporter/ethttpd/README.md

 # Basic

 The ethttpd is a simple web server for test.
+It is an abstract of Nginx.